 Social media has evolved into the art of storytelling, and we must all become masters of it.
 We view social media now as an essential form of communication - a new way to stay in touch with people, to share and discover information and to interact with brands and to consume increasingly large amounts of content in concise, compacted ways.

+The 35 Best Web 2.0 Classroom Tools Chosen By You.
 100 Web 2.0 Tools Every Teacher Should Know About 44.24K Views 0 Likes We're always trying to figure out the best tools for teachers, trends in the education technology industry, and generally doing our darnedest to bring you new and exciting ways to enhance the classroom.
 But I wanted t...
 Larry Ferlazzo’s Websites of the Day… - The Best Web 2.0 Applications For Education — 2010.
 This annual post is always the most popular one of the year.

+Instructional Design.
 Impact, Evidence and Evaluation.
 Social media.